-In SEO we define keyword as a specific word, or phrase, that is put into a search engine to find a related topic.
+In SEO we define a keyword as a specific word, or phrase, that is put into a search engine to find a related topic.
 For example, we have someone searching for Corgis for sale.
 They type “Corgis near me” into Google’s search bar.
-Then, their search results will be filtered based on the keyword “Corgis” and the keyword-phrase “near me.”
+Their search results will be filtered based on the keyword “Corgis” and the keyword-phrase “near me.”
 Search engines give very large and broad results.
 But, they will always rank the most popular and relevant results first based on the keyword and phrasing.

 What to Ask

 A few other things to ask while building the list would be:

 1. What is the likelihood of someone using that specific vocabulary or word to search for your services or product?

 If you spend time creating a keyword that is long and tricky you won’t see any results.
 Going with a commonly used word may perfectly reflect the page and do more good.